vedantchimmad/Python_course/1.program_basic/README.md

   '''
   print("Hello world!")
   ```

   >[!NOTE]
   >
   > Since python will ignore string literals that are not assigned to a variable
+## keywords
+Reserved words in python Language that can not be used as a variable name, function name, or any other identifier.

+Example : and, as, or, false etc

 # User Input

 ---